 Heat oil in wok and fry whole spices until aromatic.

-Next add onion, garlic, ginger and chilies and saute until onion turns light brown.
+Next add onion, garlic, ginger and chilies and stir-fry until onion turns light brown.

 Add remaining ingredients (cubed potatoes, ground turmeric, chili powder and tamarind pulp juice) and cook over medium heat.
 Stir occasionally until potatoes have absorbed all the liquid.
 I added more chili powder because I like spicy food.

 Add salt if you find it necessary.
 I didn’t add any salt in my dish.
 Plate it and garnish with chopped coriander leaves.

 I love this tangy-spicy potatoes dish.
 Especially delicious when eaten with rice or bread.
 A great and yet simple vegetarian dish.

 4 cloves garlic, peeled and minced

 50g tamarind pulp, mixed with 250ml water and strained (actual recipe require 100g but I find it too tangy)

 600g potatoes, boiled until cooked, then peeled and cubed